 Day One – Lyell Carpark (DoC Campground) to Lyell Saddle Hut, 18km, 4-6 hours.
 Steady grade on the old benched track climbing to the Lyell Saddle hut (885 metres above sea level).
 Beech forest dominates.

 Day Two – Lyell Saddle Hut to Ghost Lake Hut, 12km, 3-5 hours.
 6 km of graded climbing through cloud forest up to the tussock tops of the Lyell Range.
 Then it’s 6 km of relatively level open-tops travel to ‘Ghost Lake’ and the stunning Ghost Lake Hut.
 Unparalleled views of pure South Island majesty are yours with every stride.
-Note there is no water available once on the alpine tops.
-Carry sufficient supplies.
+Note there is no water available between huts once on the alpine tops.
+Fill up at each hut and carry sufficient supplies.
 Take your time and enjoy the scenic stopping points.

 Day Three – Ghost Lake Hut to Stern Valley Hut, 13km, 3-4 hours.
 Two sharp descents and ridge travel mark this day and it’s predominantly downhill (800 metres of altitude loss) all the way to Stern Valley Hut.
 There is no water in this section until Stern Creek is reached.
 Carry sufficient supplies.
 Prepare yourself for the Dr Seuss-like ‘Skyline Steps’ at the end of Skyline Ridge.